Jatender-Khatri/job-portal/README.md

 # Job Portal
-A web app to manage your posts efficiently.
+A web app to manage your Jobs posts efficiently.
 This is my second project using jsp and servlet.
 ## Features
 - Admin and Normal both
 - Create, Update, View & Delete Jobs